cvdlab/plasm.js/Readme.md

 ### install

-type in a terminal, from your workspace directory
+from your workspace directory, type in a terminal

 ```
 git clone git@github.com:cvdlab/plasm.js.git